 You read that right, and there’s a way to do it.

-AdRoll, Quantcast, and AdWords all offer the ability to target audiences (almost like the “similar audiences” we’ve covered earlier in this post), that have shown intent or browsing behavior that have led them to land on competitor sites.
+AdRoll, Quantcast, and Google Ads all offer the ability to target audiences that have shown intent or browsing behavior that took them to competitor sites.
+(Almost like the “similar audiences” we’ve covered earlier in this post!)

 There’s also a tool called ReTargeting BASE that has a solution called “Pre Retargeting” that states it can add cookies to visitors who visit competitor sites.

 Is it ethical/legal to use that type of service?
 Probably not, but I’m sure some people have been tempted to try.
 You can read this Reddit thread from a person who asked the right questions.